PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

     email: EmailAddress
   }
 ```
-Now, let us take a look at the definition of error union for the `signUp` mutation.
+Now, let us delve into the definition of the error union for the `signUp` mutation.

-GraphQL unions are a way to represent different types of objects in your schema that share some common fields.
-A union is a composition of multiple types and is useful when we require type definition for an entity that could have multiple types
+GraphQL unions provide a mechanism to represent various types of objects in your schema that share common fields.
+By defining a union, we can compose multiple types, which proves particularly useful when an entity can have multiple types.

-The interface `UserError` will act as an `interface contract`.
-The exact purpose for it will be cleared when we reach the  client side explaination part.
+In this context, the interface `UserError` serves as an `interface contract`.
+The precise significance of this interface will become evident as we progress to the client-side explanation section.

 ```gql
 // now begins the Error unions types, we can consume many error types in this union SignUpError = EmailTaken | PasswordTooShort | UserError